 Project SPARK focuses on early recognition of and attention to students with high academic potential.
-The summer program provides an enrichment learning opportunity for students who have been referred to the project by their K-2 classroom teachers in several participating schools in four districts across Connecticut.
+The summer program provides an enrichment learning opportunity for students who have been referred to the project by their K-2 classroom teachers in several participating schools in two districts across Connecticut.

 Summary of Volunteer Position

 The Project SPARK Summer Program teaching volunteers will work with classroom teachers to implement an advanced, hands-on mathematics curriculum for high potential students.
 Volunteers will gain valuable teaching experience by working with students in grades K-2 for at least 5 of the 15 days of the summer program.
 Teaching volunteers will work directly with students during instruction, classwork, and other class activities as needed by the teacher.
 The program generally runs for about 3 to 3.5 hours in the morning.